Normalize mental health + gain new skills.

 Once your application has been reviewed for safety considerations and program alignment, you’ll be invited to participate in our Jack Talks Speaker Training.

-The training program is structured like an online course with live coaching.
+The training program is structured like an online course and accompanied by 1-1, virtual coaching.
 The content is broken down into units (which include a mixture of text and videos, as well as assignments to demonstrate your learning) that can be completed independently at your convenience.

 A dedicated Jack.org staff member provides ongoing, personalized coaching and support to help you develop your skills and knowledge.